AlextheYounga/ai-course-creator/src/data/prompts/system/skills-prep.md

-The following is a list of required skills for mastery of Ruby on Rails.
+The following is a list of required skills for mastery of {topic}.
 Please study these skills, and we will use them to create course material when prompted.

 Skills:
 ```json